What is a Permanent Resident?

 The Permanent Resident card

 The PR card is tangible proof that you are a permanent resident of Canada.
 You will need to show this card to immigration officials for you to enter and stay in Canada when you return from another country.
 Usually, the card is mailed to you if your address in Canada is included in your application for permanent residency.
 If not (or if you lose your card), you can apply for it.
+It is important to note that you don’t lose your permanent residency status when you lose your card or when the card expires.
+You have to undergo an official process if you want to renounce your PR status.

 Permanent Residents can apply for citizenship as long as they meet the eligibility requirements, one of which is that they must have stayed in Canada for at least three years (1,095 days) in the past five years.
 Go to this page to calculate your time lived in Canada: Physical Presence Calculator.
 You will have to take a test if you are 18-54 years to show that you know enough about Canada and that you understand the rights and privileges of citizenship.
 Read Applying for Citizenship: A step-by-step guide to help you sort out the process.